-Rabid teenage hard-core punk is usually on the margins of this website story telling but there were couple of really interesting and pretty pissed off bands in Ljubljana.
-Early sampler tape worth hearing is “Kaj je alternativa?”
-(Stres D. A. / U.B.R. / Odpadki Civilizacije) from 1983.
-Even better overview of Slovenian HC is independently released VA record: “Hard Core Ljubljana 1985”.
+Teenage hard-core punk is usually on the margins of this website story telling but there were couple of really interesting and pretty pissed off bands in Ljubljana.
+Early hard-core sampler worth hearing is “Kaj je alternativa?” tape (Stres D. A. / U.B.R. / Odpadki Civilizacije) from 1983.
+Even better overview of Slovenian aggressive punk is offered on independently released various artists record: “Hard Core Ljubljana 1985”.
 (U.B.R., III. kategorija, Epidemija, Odpadki civilizacije, Tožibabe)

 Pioneering hard-core band U.B.R. also left behind a cult single EP record issued in Italy in 1984.
 All girls (post) hard-core band Tožibabe managed to put out one of a kind seven inch EP locally.
 Initial HC phase by melancholic Niet was released on cassette only.

-In other words Ljubljana (& SR Slovenia in general) was huge and well-connected punk kindergarten unlike the rest of the SFRJ (with the exception of Rijeka and perhaps Novi Sad).
+In other words Ljubljana (& SR Slovenia in general) was big and well-connected punk kindergarten / youth center unlike the rest of the SFRJ (with the exception of Rijeka and perhaps Novi Sad).

 — synth pop —

 Ubiquitous Iztok Turk (ex Kuzle, ex Otroci socializma) among other things also formed synth-pop group called Videosex.
 Videosex soon overshadowed any of his previous bands being commercially quite successful.
 Their self-titled debut is solid all the way through thanks to bits and pieces of vintage minimal electronica.
 Pleasing (sometimes too pleasing) POP aspect was saved by the remarkable and seemingly innocent voice of 16 years old singer Anja Rupel.
-The second album “Lacrimae Christi” (1985) got quite strong side A. The best songs are on par with mid period New Order.
-Would have been even better as 12″ EP.
+The second album “Lacrimae Christi” (1985) got quite strong side A. The best songs are reminiscent of mid period New Order.

-Somewhere here I’d squeeze anomaly of Gast’r’bajtr’s.
+Somewhere here I’d squeeze anomaly of Gast’r’bajtr’s (from Brežice, not Ljubljana!)
 Their debut LP “Ni življenja brez ljubezni” (1983), issued on then newly founded independent label Dokumentarna, offered slightly sterile sounding mix of new wave influenced funk rock with saxophone and drum machine.
 Gastrbajtrs were not melancholic depressives but high spirited guys and that they were preferring drum box to real drums is quite puzzling to me.
 They formed few spin offs: arty Demolition Group and Silver Barracudas before returning to more energetic Gastrbajtrs dance-rock format few years later.
 The second album “Pot v raj” (1988) brought them closer to Miladojka Youneed.

 Otroci socializma II (“Kri” 1986) under the influence (Alkohol) were treading synth-pop waters (Mlačna voda) in the late night hours (Noč) too.